BaoNguyen151654/MLOPS_FRAUD_DETECTION/README.md

 </p>

 **Why do I choose XGBoost?**
 Simply because of its efficiency.
-Just imagine that a single false positive can result in a $10,000 loss for your customer.
+Just imagine that a single false negative can result in a $10,000 loss for your customer.
 Trusting such a task to a simple KNN model?
 **Hear me out, bro.
 That should be illegal 🙃.**